Here’s a lovely seasonal salad!

 - They should naturally snap off where the woody bit meets the more tender part.
 Mine snapped off around 4 cm / 1 ½ in from the ends.

-When the water in the frying pan is rapidly boiling add the asparagus and blanch it until it’s just tender and a knife will just pierce them (mine took 5 minutes but if your asparagus is thicker it could take a few minutes longer).
+When the water is rapidly boiling add the asparagus and blanch it until it’s just tender and a knife will just pierce them (mine took 5 minutes but if your asparagus is thicker it could take a minute longer and thinner a minute less).

-- If you don’t cook it often and are not sure, it’s better to undercook rather than overcook them.
-There’s nothing worse than overcooked, limp, floppy, mushy asparagus that’s lost its vibrant colour.
+- If you don’t cook it often and are not sure, it’s better to undercook rather than overcook it.
+Overcooked, limp, floppy, mushy asparagus that’s lost its vibrant colour doesn’t taste the best!

 When it’s done, quickly drain the asparagus into a colander and then spread it out on a board to help it cool down quicker (also to ensure it’s not still cooking).